 The advertisement is the only thing on the page that asks the user to scroll and there is nothing outside the advertisement that prompts the user to scroll-right.
 The landing-page remains out of sight beyond the right-edge of the browser until the user scrolls.
 A scroll-right gesture represents a deliberate response by the user to the advertisement's message.

-Relona's click-free technology by itself delivers a 2x-3x higher response rate.
-When Relona's click-free ads are combined with Relona's video technology (see next section below), the response rate increases by 4x-6x.
+Relona's scroll-response technology by itself delivers a 2x-3x higher response rate.
+When Relona's scroll-response ads are combined with Relona's video technology (see next section below), the response rate increases by 4x-6x.
+When used with audience targeting, the response rate increases by 8x-12x.

 Standard Ad-Tag.
 No Website Changes.
 Compatible with Ad-Servers.